 - limit the growth of harmful bacteria in the intestine

-- help in breaking down lactose into nutrients the body can use
+- help break down lactose into nutrients the body can use

 - small intestine

-Probiotic strains are genetic subtypes of species.
-Each probiotic strain has a different effect in the body.
-You will see the probiotic strain names on food or supplement labels, combined with the species name.
-For example, the Bifidobacteria or Lactobacillus species are often abbreviated as B. or L. and combined with the individual strain name, such as acidophilus.
+For example, the Bifidobacteria or Lactobacillus genus are often abbreviated as B. or L. and combined with the individual species name, such as acidophilus.
 This gives you the probiotic L. acidophilus.
 This is how the name will appear on food or supplement labels.

-Here are six common strains of probiotics that you’ll find on food and supplement labels.
+Here are six common species of probiotics that you’ll find on food and supplement labels.

-B. animalis: This strain is an ingredient in Dannon yogurt’s Activia product.
+B. animalis: This species is an ingredient in Dannon yogurt’s Activia product.
 It’s helpful in aiding digestion and fighting food-borne bacteria.
 It’s also thought to boost your immune system.

 B. lactis: This is derived from raw milk.
 It’s an ingredient in Nestle’s probiotic infant formula, called Good Start Natural Cultures.
 It also serves as a starter for: